bangia1509/MediCo/README.md

 ## APK Link

-Download the app in your Android decive from: http://bit.ly/MediCoApp
+Download the app in your Android Device from: http://bit.ly/MediCoApp